-'''

-If the camera moved or model changed
+If the camera has moved or the model has changed

-Find new silh. edges and shading info
+Find new silhouette edges and shading info

 Test edge sections for occlusion

 Draw the edges and shading strokes

 Else

-'''

-Look for missed edges and shading info Draw all edges and shading strokes
+Look for missed edges and additional shading info

-3.2.
+Draw all edges and shading strokes

+4.2.
 Notation and assumptions

-We assume that the surface model, S, that we are rendering is the zero-set of a twice continuously differentiable function f on \mathbb{R}^3 .
+We assume that the surface model, S, that we are rendering is the zero-set of a twice continuously differentiable function f on $\mathbb{R}^3$ .
 To make the explanation simpler, suppose that the solid bounded by the surface is the region in which f < 0, which causes gradients to point away from the surface rather than inward.